Exploring the Size of San Antonio, Texas

-Geographically, San Antonio is situated in the South Texas Plains, a region distinguished by gently sloping hills and prairie areas.
+Geographically, San Antonio is situated in the South Texas Plains and far from Dallas, a region distinguished by gently sloping hills and prairie areas.
 The San Antonio River divides the city in half and flows through it before draining into the Gulf of Mexico towards the southeast.
 The city’s height varies from 150 meters above sea level downtown to more than 1,000 meters in some surrounding hills.

 Geographical Boundaries of San Antonio

 The massive metropolis of San Antonio, Texas, has a unique terrain that sets it apart from other significant American cities in south-central Texas’s northwest corner of the Gulf Coastal Plains.
 The city is one of the biggest in the nation and has a land area of about 465 square miles.

 Among the smaller towns and cities surrounding San Antonio is Schertz to the north, Kirby to the east, Von Ormy to the south, and Helotes to the west.
 The city also boasts a variety of distinct districts and communities, each with its unique attributes and attractions.
 Examples include traditional neighborhoods like King William and Monte Vista and contemporary constructions like the Pearl District.